pagopa/azure-pipeline-templates/templates/client-sdk-publish/README.md

 1. generate models and client code based on a give OpenAPI spec, using [@pagopa/openapi-codegen-ts](https://www.npmjs.com/package/@pagopa/openapi-codegen-ts)
 1. generate package.json based on main package.json values (like name and version), using [@pagopa/openapi-codegen-ts](https://www.npmjs.com/package/@pagopa/openapi-codegen-ts)
-1. publish the package to NPM
+1. publish the package on NPM

 Be sure that this template is called **after** the main package.json has been updated.